jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Direct Dependencies with Other Components**: None

 **Internal Logic**:
+1. Log the beginning of Excel file loading with the file path
-1. Create UnstructuredExcelLoader instance with the provided file path
+2. Create UnstructuredExcelLoader instance with the provided file path
-2. Load the Excel file content using the loader
+3. Load the Excel file content using the loader
-3. Return the loaded documents as a list of Document objects
+4. Return the loaded documents as a list of Document objects

 **Pseudocode**:
 ```